Muscle Cramps and/or Nerve Pain

 Magnesium is needed for more than 300 biochemical reactions in the body.
 It helps maintain normal muscle and nerve function, keeps heart rhythm steady, supports a healthy immune system, and keeps bones strong.
 Magnesium also helps regulate blood sugar levels, promotes normal blood pressure, and is known to be involved in energy metabolism and protein synthesis [2-3].
 There is an increased interest in the role of magnesium in preventing and managing disorders such as hypertension, cardiovascular disease, and diabetes.
 Dietary magnesium is absorbed in the small intestines.
 Magnesium is excreted through the kidneys [1-3,4].

-When can magnesium deficiency occur?
+When can a magnesium deficiency occur?

-Even though dietary surveys suggest that many Americans do not consume recommended amounts of magnesium, symptoms of magnesium deficiency are rarely seen in the US.
-However, there is concern about the prevalence of sub-optimal magnesium stores in the body.
+There is concern about the prevalence of sub-optimal magnesium stores in the body.
 For many people, dietary intake may not be high enough to promote an optimal magnesium status, which may be protective against disorders such as cardiovascular disease and immune dysfunction [7-8].

 The health status of the digestive system and the kidneys significantly influence magnesium status.
 Magnesium is absorbed in the intestines and then transported through the blood to cells and tissues.
 Approximately one-third to one-half of dietary magnesium is absorbed into the body [9-10].
 Gastrointestinal disorders that impair absorption such as Crohn’s disease can limit the body’s ability to absorb magnesium.
 These disorders can deplete the body’s stores of magnesium and in extreme cases may result in magnesium deficiency.
 Chronic or excessive vomiting and diarrhea may also result in magnesium depletion [1,10].